logo

 Breeding and herd improvement

-Heifers mated to start calving a week earlier than mature cows.
-AB for 5.5 weeks.
-Budget covers 360 inseminations @ $14 /straw and $6.00 per insemination fee.
+Heifers are mated to start calving a week earlier than mature cows.
+AB is for 5 weeks or until 330-34 inseminations have been done.
+Budget covers 330-340 insemination's with the majority @ $17.5 /straw.
+Some low cost unproven straws are used as well.
+Costs include a $6.00 per insemination fee.
 Herd test 4 times per year one milking only.
-Six bulls will be leased, to use with the heifers and with the herd after AB is finished.
-Mating goes for 12 weeks.
+Six bulls will be leased, to use with the herd after AB is finished.
+Mating goes for 11 weeks.

 Farm dairy